 Care and health

-Drathaar is unpretentious in the care.
-Its dense hard coat does not require grooming, frequent washing, bleaching.
-But it has a dense undercoat that falls out in warm weather and becomes thicker in the cold.
-To rid the dog of dead hair, it must be regularly combed, especially during moulting and when kept at home.
+Drathaar unpretentious care.
+Its dense hard wool does not require grooming, frequent washing, bleaching.
+But she has a dense undercoat, which falls in warm weather and becomes thicker in a cold one.
+To rid the dog of dead hair, it must be regularly combed out, especially during the molting period and when kept at home.

-The dog very strongly seasonally moults, and daily combing will relieve the owners of the flecks of wool in the apartment.
-They comb out with a special brush with metal teeth - other species simply can not cope with the "wire" hair of drathaar.
-Some owners prefer to cut the dog with a machine to save themselves during the moult from caring for grooming.
+The dog is very seasonally shedding, and daily combing will relieve the owners from shreds of wool in the apartment.
+They are combed out with a special brush with metal teeth - other species are simply not able to cope with the "wire" wool of the Drathaar.
+Some owners prefer to cut the dog off with a typewriter in order to save themselves from cares about caring during the shedding period.

-Healthy teeth are an important condition for a hunting dog, therefore it is necessary to carefully care for them - to clean, remove plaque, to inspect and treat sick and damaged teeth in time.
+Healthy teeth are an important condition for a hunting dog, so they need to be carefully looked after - clean, remove plaque, inspect and treat sick and damaged teeth in time.

-Dense vegetation on the muzzle of the dog can get dirty and care for the beard and mustache of drathaar is required.
-Many owners wash them after each feeding, and some - shorten the coat so as not to climb into a bowl, but such measures spoil the distinctive appearance of the dog.
+Dense vegetation on the dog’s face can get dirty and care is required for the beard and mustache of the Drathaar.
+Many owners wash them after each feeding, and some - shorten the hair so as not to climb into the bowl, but such measures spoil the original appearance of the dog.

-Inspect the paw pads, shorten the nails, especially if the dog does not hunt and runs on soft ground.
-It is necessary to adhere to the schedule of vaccination, to carry out deworming every ½ year.
-With such care, the dog will live in good health until the age of 14-16.
+It is also necessary to inspect the paw pads, shorten the nails, especially if the dog does not hunt and runs on the soft ground.
+Be sure to adhere to the vaccination schedule, de-worming once every ½ year.
+With this care the dog will live in good health up to 14-16 years.

-The species is characterized by diseases that affect active dogs with high loads on the articulation of the extremities:
+The breed is characterized by diseases affecting active dogs with high loads on the articulations of the limbs: